ij-build/ij/docs/plans.md

 | run-mode     |          | on-success | One of `on-success`, `on-failure`, or `always`.
 Determines if a stage should run in the presence of a previous stage failure. |
 | tasks        |          | []         | A list of tasks to run.
 Values in this list can be a string (supplying only the task name), or a [stage task object](https://github.com/efritz/ij/blob/master/docs/plans.md#user-content-stage-task). |

-See the section on [extending a plan](https://github.com/efritz/ij/blob/master/docs/extend.md#user-content-extending-a-plan) about the semantics of the `after_stage` and `before_stage` properties.
+See the section on [extending a plan](https://github.com/efritz/ij/blob/master/docs/extend.md#user-content-extending-a-plan) about the semantics of the `after-stage` and `before-stage` properties.

 If `parallel` is true, then each task in the list is run in a different thread.
 The stage will end once all tasks have ended.
 If `parallel` is false (the default), then each task in the stage is run to completion in sequence.